junxit/us-congress-bills-111/metadata.md

 - 2010-01-13 — Mr. Lynch moved to suspend the rules and pass the bill.
 - 2010-01-13 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H63-64)
 - 2010-01-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H63-64)
+- 2010-01-20 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.